Current Work

 1. Modelling of Automotive Features and Definition of Feature Interaction in the Automotive Domain

-The description of two interesting modelling aspects that arise when creating a description in SMV of the behaviour of automotive features designed in Stateflow, as well as our proposed general, systematic definition of feature interactions for the automotive domain that is based on the actuators in the mechanical processes controlled by the features have been publised in the Proceedings of the Workshop on Modeling in Software Engineering (MISE 2008) at 20th IEEE/ACM International Conference on Automated Software Engineering conference proceedings.
+The description of two interesting modelling aspects that arise when creating a description in SMV of the behaviour of automotive features designed in Stateflow, as well as our proposed general, systematic definition of feature interactions for automotive active safety features, that is based on the actuators in the mechanical processes controlled by the features, have been published in the Proceedings of the Workshop on Modeling in Software Engineering (MISE 2008) at 20th IEEE/ACM International Conference on Automated Software Engineering conference proceedings.

 Modelling Feature Interactions in the Automotive Domain